anuragmy/eazypg/README.md

 2) <code>yarn</code> or <code>npm i</code>

-3) The details are name, address, age, amount as json in postman with the <code>POST</code> request in Postman
+3) The details are name, address, age, amount and email as json in postman with the <code>POST</code> request in Postman

     <code>POST http://loacalhost:3000/api/</code>